 Are you looking to sell digital products?
 Great idea!
 Digital products—like eBooks, courses, and downloadables—have become immensely popular, and for a good reason.
 Online competition can be fierce, but digital products are easier and less time-consuming to create and sell.
 Creating and launching an online course consumes 90% less energy than face-to-face training.

-In this article, you’ll learn the most popular types of digital products to sell and why digital is (often) better than selling physical products.
-We’ll give you plenty of digital product ideas and go into how to create digital downloads to sell.
-But how to sell digital downloads and products?
-Which advertising tools should you use?
+In this article, you’ll learn the most popular types of digital products to sell and why digital is (often) better than selling physical goods.
+Plus, we’ll teach you how to sell your products and which marketing tools to use!

 What are digital products?

 Digital products are items that can be sold and distributed digitally.
 Examples include eBooks, software programs, online courses, and audio.

 Nowadays, many freelancers and entrepreneurs take their (side)business online.
 You see photographers selling online courses, writers offering their eBooks, developers creating mobile apps, and designers offering logos and custom fonts.